Royal Lao Air Force: American/Vietnam War

 After this unsuccessful coup, General Thao Ma transferred his headquarters from Savannakhet to Luang Prabang.
 He was slated to be demoted into a newly created desk job in Vientiane.
 He flew combat missions from Luang Prabang until 22 October 1966, when he once again attempted a coup.
 He launched a flight of eight T-28s on a raid against the home of several opposing Royalist generals in Vientiane, as well as the General Staff headquarters and two munitions depots.
 Although 36 people were killed by the air strikes, the coup was unsuccessful.
 The American ambassador intervened to halt the coup.
 Thao Ma and ten of his pilots flew their T-28s into exile in Thailand.
 Several dozen RLAF technicians also absconded on a C-47.
 With Thao Ma's departure, General Sourith ascended to command of the entire RLAF.

 By 9 November 1966, Operation Waterpump had graduated 42 new Lao T-28 pilots.
 However, because of defections and casualties, only 24 still remained on the RLAF rolls.
 In an attempt to project RLAF needs into the future, Ambassador William H. Sullivan predicted that perhaps seven defecting Lao pilots could be recovered from Thailand, and that six more Lao pilot cadets were about to graduate from training.
 Sullivan foresaw a need for 55 to 60 Lao pilots to man 44 to 48 T-28s.
 He noted the importance of having T-28 pilots with a common language with Lao ground troops, for whom the RLAF flew close air support.
 Until a sufficient number of Lao pilots had been trained, Thai pilots, whose language was akin to Lao, would fill the close air support role, leaving U. S. Air Force planes free to strike interdiction targets.
 By the end of 1966, over half of the year's combat sorties had been flown by B Team pilots.
-The B Team pilots had begun using Muang Soui as an advanced base near the Plaine des Jarres, cutting their sortie time and raising their sortie rate.
+The B Team pilots had begun using Muang Soui as an advanced base near the Plain of Jars, cutting their sortie time and raising their sortie rate.